Xenon Gas History

 While xenon gas is not necessarily considered to be one of the most dangerous substances to dispose of, it does have the potential to negatively impact nearby air, water, and other aspects of the environment if it is not disposed of properly.

-Safely disposing of xenon gas generally consists of venting gas in an outdoor area as far from people and buildings as possible.
+Safely disposing of xenon gas generally consists of venting the gas in an outdoor area as far from people and buildings as possible.
 Rather than disposing of compressed gas cylinders yourself, you should typically return these materials to the supplier you purchased them from so that that company can ensure that they are disposed of properly.

 Ensure the cylinder valve is tightly sealed before shipping these containers back to the manufacturer to prevent any residual xenon gas that is still present from escaping into the environment.